"I want you to show them the United States, warts and all."

 The field studies program consists of several field trips to various locations in the United States throughout the entire year of study.
 The objective of the program is to assist the Fellows in acquiring a balanced understanding of American society, institutions, and goals, in addition to their training and military experiences while in the United States.
 Studies include visits to private homes, industrial locations, cultural exhibits, farms, schools, historical points of interest and civic activities and events.

-Participation in the Field Study Program has varying levels of participation based on whether a Fellow chooses to take the American Studies elective, but participation is highly encourage for every trip.
+Participation in the Field Study Program vary depending on whether a Fellow chooses to take the American Studies elective, but participation is highly encouraged for every trip.
 It allows the Fellows to place their academic experience into the larger context of American society as a whole.
-The Field Study Program is considered a vital componenet to provide a balanced understanding of American society, institutions, and goals.
+The Field Study Program is considered a vital component to provide a balanced understanding of American society, institutions, and goals.

 The program is conducted with frank explanation and free discussion of the following:

 - International Peace and Security